Wanaiysha/Changing-nuclear-network-rate/Readme.md

 Ininet 3 isn't working in mppnp, any changes made to the T/F flags will just be overwritten by the original network setup in a rerun, where Vital still has priority.
 Need to manually change T/F flag in the ppn_physics.input file.
 The network setup at the intersection between the vital network and the full network is regulated from the choice indicated there.
 So, if you set a reaction F in ppn_physics.input, that will not use as default the vital rate, but the rate coming from other sources.
+Update: A working version for Ininet =3 can be found in the Nugrids Gitlab

 1. **Modifying Reaction Rate: Applying Multiplication Factors**